The 5 best sites to spot birds in Milton Keynes

 Caldecotte Lake

 The largest of the Milton Keynes lakes.
-Located in the South-east of the city, it is a huge body of water that now holds a decent Gull roost.
+Located in the South-east of the city.
+It is a huge body of water that now holds an OK Gull roost.

-The lakes often have interesting ducks and other water birds including: Great Northern Diver, Red Necked Grebe and Slavonian Grebe; and has even had real rarities like a Spotted Sandpiper once!
+The lakes often have interesting ducks and other water birds.
+These include: Great Northern Diver, Red Necked Grebe, Slavonian Grebe and Black-Necked Grebe.
+And has even had real rarities like a Spotted Sandpiper once!

-Personally I probably know this lake the least of all, as I have never lived that side of the town, but there are good birds, butterflies and other wildlife to be found here.
+Personally I probably know this lake the least of all.
+I have never lived that side of the town.
+But there are good birds, butterflies and other wildlife to be found here.
 Just look at Holding Moments blog all about the lake and it’s residents.
+(Sadly now invite only).

-What I do know is that there is a great pub on the lake (semi-newly built but looks like a converted windmill).
+What I do know is that there is a great pub on the lake.
+A semi-newly built building that looks like a converted windmill.
 They do some nice food.
 And you can look out over part of the lake which offers some nice views with your pint.

 Little Linford Wood

 The wood is home to a great array of butterflies with Purple Emperor; White admiral ; and in the past wood white all distinct possibilities.
+In 2021 it held a Golden Oriole for a brief visit.
 Dragonfly numbers are also really good here and you can find huge swarms some years at the right time.
-Bird wise, the woods used to hold all three woodpeckers (although I’m not sure about lesser spotted anymore); and does hold Woodcock at the right time, as well as Tree Sparrow and other finches and buntings in the winter.
+When it comes to Birds, the woods used to hold all three woodpeckers (although I’m not sure about lesser spotted anymore).
+And does hold Woodcock at the right time.
+As well as Tree Sparrow and other finches and buntings on the edges, in the winter.

-Beyond 5 top birding spots in Milton Keynes:
+Beyond The 5 best sites to spot birds in Milton Keynes:

 - Gayhurst Quarry (Another good water body, but not easy to access).